All cat owners love to spoil their furry friends, but have you turned into a slave to your cat?

 It doesn’t matter if you have to go to the pet store in the middle of a vicious storm or miles away.

-The first few months after you acquire a cat, you make tons of efforts to clean all cat hair from your home.
+The first few months after you acquire a cat, you make tons of efforts to remove all cat hair from your home.

 But as time goes on, you realize that it’s a battle you can’t win.